 Are grit, self-reflection and optimism key factors here?
 Yes.

-My strategy and business development consultancy Small Meet Large focuses on working with businesses that have the objective to improve people’s lives.
+My company Small Meet Large focuses on working with businesses that have the objective to improve people’s lives.

 We’re all on the journey together, and we all have the right to live out our dreams.